Death of Cool: Subculture and Fashion

 Credits: 3

-With beginnings in the avant-garde art world and African-American minstrelsy, the consumption of subculture has been a driving force in fashion since the 19th century.
+With beginnings in the avant-garde art world and vaudeville, the consumption of subculture has been a driving force in fashion since the 19th century.
 This course will examine the interaction between fashion and subculture from its early modern origins into the advent of the ever-multiplying streetstyle tribes of the late 20th century.
-Topics to be covered include the bohemian artists of the late 19th century, and the rise of African-American subculture as exemplified by jazz and the Zoot Suiter.
+Topics to be covered include the bohemian artists of the late 19th century and the rise of Black American subculture as exemplified by jazz and the Zoot Suiter.
 In the second half of the twentieth century, the chemical aesthetics of the psychedelic hippie movement of the 1960s and the apocalypse of punk in the 1970s will be examined as both subcultural expression and fashion inspiration.
 Through readings of primary texts and critical theory and the viewing of exploitative and documentary film, the relationship between mainstream fashion and the culture of "cool" will be explored.
 Pathway: Fashion Studies

 College: Parsons School of Design (PS)